Content Marketing: Interviewing internal resources

-Maureen Jann, Senior Manager, Marketing, Intrepid Learning, offers several tips (you’ll find more in later blog posts), including one covering the interview process:
+Maureen Jann, Senior Manager, Marketing, Intrepid Learning, offered several tips (you’ll find more in later blog posts), including one covering the interview process:

-Erin Cushing, Social Media/Content Manager, inSegment, a Boston-based digital marketing and advertising agency, has this advice:
+Erin Cushing, Social Media/Content Manager, inSegment, a Boston-based digital marketing and advertising agency, had this advice:

 The vast majority of our clients are in the B2B space, and while they understand the importance of blogging and content marketing, they feel that they are “unqualified” to create content.

 One of my main jobs is to identify potential brand ambassadors and formulate strategies to involve them in the content marketing process.